klukacsy/SET-detector.github.io/index.md

 ### Support

+For any time of feedback use `set <dot> detector <dot> feedback <at> gmail <dot> com` email address.

-There is no dedicated channel for raising issues.
-We encourage you to write feedback directly in App Store.
-In particular, we would like to hear about your experience with the detection feature of the app.
+We encourage you to write feedback about your experience with the detection feature of the app.
 It was trained on brand-new decks from the two manufactures as described above and tested in various environmental settings but hearing from you would be very valuable for us to know how this features performs in real world.

 The screenshot feature is by design non-persistent.
 We do not store the screenshot in your photo album nor do we persist it in the cloud.
 Once you dismiss it you will need to take a new screenshot if you need one.
 We would love to hear your feedback on this design and persisting the screenshot would be preferrable.

+The application calculates all the sets in the group of cards it detects but only highlights one.
+We would like to hear if you'd like to see them all highlighted.

 As any app this app may crash.
 We are actively monitoring analytics provided by Apple Developer framework and rigorously testing the app to reduce the occurence of app crashes.

-For any other issues, feedback or requests please use the App Store comments section.